 - Perfect for a light breakfast

-This recipe for carrot cake smoothie is so easy and delicious that you’ll want to make it all the time.
+This recipe for a carrot cake smoothie is so easy and delicious that you’ll want to make it all the time.
 It tastes like a scrumptious slice of carrot cake, but it’s actually packed with vitamins and minerals that will keep your body energized!

 More healthy smoothie recipes to try